Skip to content

 Schools can have a vital role to play in helping young people and children who are adopted and permanently placed through providing specific support, raising attainment and addressing their wider needs.
 However, for many complex reasons, school life also has the potential to create anxiety and stress for adopted and permanently placed children and their families.

-Devon County Council and Babcock LDP have produced guidance on supporting children and young people who are permanently placed.
+Devon County Council has produced guidance on supporting children and young people who are permanently placed.

 Supporting children to settle into school